fbpx

 Registration is required to receive the Zoom link to participate.

-Understanding Behaviours and Supportive Communication (for Care Partners) – Zoom
+Understanding Behaviours and Supportive Communication – In-person at Providence Healthcare

 This workshop provides an overview of behaviours in dementia and communicating in a supportive manner.
 It will focus on providing participants with the knowledge of how behaviours and communication can change over the course of the disease and ways to supportively communicate with a person living with dementia.